View pipeline details

 • Click Open in Designer to view or edit the pipeline.

-• Click Hide details to hide the header.
+• Click Collapse header to hide the header.

-• Click Expand details to show the header.
+• Click Expand header to show the header.

-The following table describes header fields from left to right and top to bottom:
+The following table describes the pipeline details header fields from left to right and top to bottom:

 Icon after the pipeline name Indicates the type of task that executed the pipeline: